Prashantprojects/Python-Basics/README.md

-In this notebook the execution of the below functions in python will be explained
+In this notebook the execution of the below functions in python will be explained with added asignments to gain knowledge

 Python Basics.ipynb contains the following functions:
 - Range function